 A good balance has been reached at Bena traditional village.

 It requests, not demands, a donation from visitors, unlike the mandatory & exorbitant 200,000 IDR / $15.00 charged for hiking Wae Rebo.
+Plan ahead so you can decide what is worth visiting when creating your Flores itinerary.

 The tourism dollars have clearly been well-spent on maintaining the site & providing facilities (there are toilets), along with better living conditions for the community.